 He graduated among the first of several hundred students, even though he was the youngest.
 At the age of 13, simultaneous to his academic studies, he started to express an interest in methods of personal development, in yoga and spiritual sciences.
 This was mainly because D. LEFEBURE lived in the famous ‟Latin Quarter” of Paris which, at the time, was the only place where bookshops specialized in that domain could be found.

 That early research was greatly facilitated by his mother, who, knowing his interest in these subjects, would search out and collect all the best books for him.

 At the early age of 15, he had already passionately studied all the works of the philosopher and founder of anthroposophy, Rudolph Steiner.

-Much later, after his discoveries relating to phosphenes, Dr Lefebure completely pulled away from Steiner’s work.
+Much later, after his discoveries relating to phosphenes, D. LEFEBURE completely pulled away from Steiner’s work.

 At the age of 18, he began to study medicine.
-His main interests resided in anatomy, histology, physiology and physics applied to medicine, a subject in which he obtained the highest marks but, like Darwin, he never had any interest in pathology or clinical medicine, though he did study those subjects in order to succeed in his exams.
+His main interests resided in anatomy, histology, physiology, and physics applied to medicine, a subject in which he obtained the highest marks but, like Darwin, he never had any interest in pathology or clinical medicine, though he did study those subjects to succeed in his exams.

 He had previously spent time in a Zoroastrian temple.
-This mentor had the ability to trigger visions by the laying on of hands, but had not received proper instruction.
+This mentor could trigger visions by the laying on of hands but had not received proper instruction.
 There was a contradiction between his gift and the exercises he taught, some of them being actually harmful, others being just a waste of time.